GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/07.501-600/04.531-540/01.I've-Found-a-Friend/docs.md

 title: 531.
 I've Found a Friend
 metadata:
     description:
-    keywords: Church Hymnal, I've Found a Friend, I&#039;ve found a Friend; oh, such a Friend!,
+    keywords: Church Hymnal, I've Found a Friend, I've found a Friend; oh, such a Friend!,
     author: Brian Onang'o
 ---